gnieboer/tsp-redesign/pages/making-contributions/contribution-types.md

 and submit it to your payroll office.
 Download the [form](#) or call the ThriftLine at 1-877-968-3778 and choose option 3 to request a copy.

-## A Note for Members of the Uniformed Services
+## A note for members of the uniformed services

 **If you are a member of the uniformed services:**